 If you have data living in the cloud (who doesn’t nowadays?) and an ecommerce business, you should be taking cybersecurity seriously.
-October is cybersecurity month, but doing everything you can to make sure your data is secure is a year-round endeavor.
+October is cybersecurity month, but doing everything you can to ensure your data is secure is a year-round endeavor.

 A number of cloud services are readily available for businesses to improve their day-to-day operations, including Amazon Web Services (AWS), Google Cloud Platform (GCP), and other Infrastructure-as-a-Service (IaaS) providers.
 These services have allowed organizations to expand and grow their business.
 But while AWS and GCP excel in helping enterprises deploy Software-as-a-Service (SaaS) products, they may not offer sufficient protection for data stored in the cloud.